realworldocaml/book/en/03-variables-and-functions.md

 fact that `f` is used with different argument orders if we provide explicit type information.
 Thus, we can write:

-Note that if we provide an explicit type constraint for `g`, that constraint decides the question of what `g`'s type is, and the error disappears.
-In the following, we do this by providing an explicit type annotation.

 ```ocaml
 # let numeric_deriv ~delta ~x ~y ~(f: x:float -> y:float -> float) =
     let x' = x +. delta in